cboulay/BCPyElectrophys/README.md

 ## TemplateApplication

+`TemplateApplication.py` is a BCPy2000 [developer file](http://bci2000.org/downloads/BCPy2000/Developer_Files.html).
+This file describes a BciApplication class.
+The application class has several [hooks](http://bci2000.org/downloads/BCPy2000/Hook.html) that BCI2000/BCPy2000 will call automatically at the appropriate time.
+You can get more detailed information about each of these hooks [here](http://bci2000.org/downloads/BCPy2000/BciGenericApplication.html).

-This BCPy2000 application does not do much except define the phases of each trial and call on the extensions.
+`TemplateApplication.py` does not do much except define the phases of each trial and call on the application extensions.
+I have defined the phases as "intertrial", "baseline", "gocue", "task", "response", and "stopcue".
-The phases are: intertrial, baseline, gocue, task, response, stopcue The duration of the phases can either be set by parameters or they might be determined by events occuring in the extensions.
+Each trial cycles through these phases.
+The durations of each phase might be defined by parameters or they might be determined by an extension.

 ## GatingExtension

-This extension blocks the trial from progressing past the task phase unless a signal feature that it is monitoring remains in some range for some duration + some other random duration.
+This extension blocks the trial from progressing past the "task" phase unless a signal feature that it is monitoring remains in some range for some duration + some other random duration.